-Usually, gaming-centric features are also included in the user interface to help prioritize gaming traffic and packets, and more granular controls for tweaking and streamlining your network performance for optimum to make sure it best serves your gaming needs.
-Unsurprisingly, this usually comes at a higher cost than most mainstream routers.
-But spending more and making the right choice can make for a better gaming experience with less lag, especially if your home network and Internet bandwidth are split between several people and dozens of devices.
+Usually, features aimed at gamers are also included in the user interface to help prioritize gaming traffic and packets.
+And extra granular controls are tossed in for tweaking and streamlining your network performance to make sure it best serves your gaming needs.
+Unsurprisingly, this typically comes at a higher cost than most mainstream routers.
+But spending more and making the right choice can make for a better gaming experience with less lag, especially if your home network and Internet bandwidth are split between several users and dozens of devices.

 All that said, a gaming router might be overkill, particularly if you’re in a small apartment or house, without several people clamoring for your limited internet bandwidth.
 If that sounds like you, consider a more mainstream router and spend the extra money on a better CPU, graphics card, or a bigger SSD so you can install more games.

-Also note: While the best gaming router can do a lot to prioritize your gaming packets and limit lag, it won't give you better Internet than what you're currently paying for or make you substantially better at competitive gaming.
-If properly configured a gaming router will, at the very least, make sure that the reason you lost has more to do with your skillset (or lack thereof) than anything else.
+Also, keep in mind that while the best gaming router can prioritize your gaming packets and limit lag, it won't give you better, faster Internet than what you're currently paying for, or make you substantially better at competitive gaming.
+A properly configured gaming router will, at the very least, make sure that the reason you won or lost has more to do with your skillset (or lack thereof) than anything else.